 This course examines legal and ethical issues as they relate to the profession of psychology as practiced in any and all settings.
-Course content includes Standards of Practice, State Licensing and Practice Regulations, and Professional Ethics Codes.
-This course is a requirement for all graduate students in psychology.
-It is required for graduate students in the General, Gender Diversity, Industrial/Organizational, and Health Psychology specialties.
-The main text book discusses some of the concepts from a primarily clinical perspective.
-Nevertheless, each issue and concept applies to work in each of the four specialties.
-Students are encouraged to consider the issues from the perspective of their own specialty and interest, and to do their assignments from their perspective of interest.
+Course content includes standards of practice, state licensing and practice regulations, research requirements, and professional ethics codes.
+This course is required for all graduate students in psychology.
+Students are encouraged to consider the issues from the perspective of their own specialty and interest, and to complete their assignments from their perspective of interest.